Ranchero-Software/NetNewsWire/Technotes/CodingGuidelines.md

 The exceptions are things that can be perfectly isolated, such as parsing an RSS feed or fetching from the database.
 We use `DispatchQueue` to run those in the background, often on a serial queue.

-Those things must run without locks — locks are almost completely unused in Evergreen.
+Those things must run without locks — locks are almost completely unused in NetNewsWire.

 Any time a background task with a callback is finished, it must call back on the main queue (except for completely private cases, and then it must be noted in the code).